 “People in New York just need to trust the fact that he knows more about basketball than any of them put together.
 In my opinion, he’s the greatest coach in any profession.
 Ever.”

-Not that Kobe can ever be accused of shyness or not being direct about what he thinks, but a year ago he had this assessment of Jackson, reflecting on when he was a young player.
+Not that Kobe can ever be accused of shyness or not being direct about what he thinks, but he had an unflattering assessment of the person he called the greatest coach in any profession.

 “I would go to him in confidence and talk about certain things, and he would then use those things to manipulate the media against me.
 And from that standpoint, I finally said, ‘No way.
 I’m not gonna deal with that anymore.’
 This was during our first run, during those first three championships [2000-02].
 So when he’d come out in the press and said those things about me, I was finally like, ‘F— it.
 I’m done with this guy.
 I’ll play for him and win championships, but I will have no interaction with him.
 Yet at the same time, it drove me at a maniacal pace.
 Because either consciously or unconsciously, he put a tremendous amount of pressure on me to be efficient, and to be great, and to be great now.”
 (GQ Magazine)